theronhitchman/linear-algebra/syllabus/index.md

 *Spring 2500, Fall 2016*

-##Course Description:
+## Course Description:

 This course is devoted to the basics of linear algebra: the study of systems of linear equations, vectors, matrices, and those things which arise when pursuing basic questions about these objects further.

 Students who complete this course will learn to work _as a mathematician does_.
-To meet this challenge, we will run class as an [Inquiry Based Learning][IBL] (IBL) environment.
+To meet this challenge, we will run class as an Inquiry Based Learning (IBL) environment.

-Successful students will learn to perform basic computations in linear algebra, but will also build mental models of the geometry behind linear algebra.
+Successful students will learn to perform basic computations in linear algebra, but will also build mental models of the geometry underlying linear algebra.
 They will be able to describe and use the three pictures (row, column, and transformation) behind a system of linear equations, and the Fundamental Theorem of Linear Algebra.

-Finally, student will learn the basics of the computer algebra system Sage, including how it can be used to perform unpleasant computations efficiently and how it can make relevant visualizations.
+Finally, student will learn the basics of the computer algebra system SageMath, including how it can be used to perform unpleasant computations efficiently and how it can make relevant visualizations.

-##Basic Information:
+## Basic Information:

 - Instructor: 		Theron J Hitchman
 - Office: 		    327 Wright Hall
-- Office Hours: 	Monday, Wednesday, Friday  2-3 pm, Wright Hall 319-273; Tuesday 7-8pm
-  To meet at another time, contact me by email to make an appointment.
+- Office Hours: 	This semester I am using the service YouCanBookMe.com as an experiment.
+  I expect to be generally available MWF 3-5pm, and TTh 2:30-5pm.
+  To schedule an appointment, use the service at [https://theronhitchman.youcanbook.me/]().
+  If you take a chance and just drop by I might be free, or I might have a meeting.
+  If these hours won't work for some reason, send me an email.
 - contact info:
   <address>
   <strong>email:</strong> theron.hitchman@uni.edu <code><-this is the best way</code><br />